Great customer service equals great company profits. Just look at the story of Zappos.

 These “customer service rules” should dictate every interaction with each patron and shopper.
 Below, we list 5 tips for providing excellent customer service you can implement immediately.

-Train Great Customer Service Reps
+1. Train Great Customer Service Reps

 Essentially, you need to develop a top-down culture of respect and courtesy for every customer, especially those who are demanding, crude, and hard to satisfy.
+Here are some de-escalation techniques you want to train your customer service representatives to start.

-Role-playing scenarios, instructor-led training, text and video instruction should all be used to prepare your reps for easy and difficult customers alike.
+Role-playing scenarios, instructor-led training, and text and video instruction should all be used to prepare your reps for easy and difficult customers alike.

-Fulfill Your Promises
+2. Fulfill Your Promises

-One of the key customer service guidelines you should live by is, if you make a promise to a customer, like a friend, you should fulfill it.
+One of the key customer service guidelines you should live by is, that if you make a promise to a customer, like a friend, you should fulfill it.
 Unfulfilled promises are hard to forget, especially when the customer can easily take their business to one of your competitors.

 Reliability is an essential part of a positive relationship.
-If you promised to deliver flowers before 11am on Valentine’s day, make sure it happens at all costs.
+If you promised to deliver flowers before 11 am on Valentine’s Day, make sure it happens at all costs.
 If you can’t deliver on your promise, then don’t make it.
-Breaking promises is far worse than never making one in the first place.

-Listen, Don’t Just Talk and Sell
+3. Listen, Don’t Just Talk and Sell

 Listen.

 Listen as if your job depends on it (and for customer service reps, it does).
-If you don’t understand a customers point of view, their entire problem, and their emotional state, you’re doing them and yourself a disfavor.
+If you don’t understand a customer’s point of view -their entire problem and their emotional state – you’re doing them and yourself a disfavor.

-Respond Promptly
+4. Respond Promptly

 It’s no secret that customers want a response from companies at lightning speeds.
 They’re impatient and want their complaints heard and recognized almost instantaneously.
 And the research bears this out.